 \subsection{Problems with rooting}

 When using rooted staggered fermions, one must replace the ratio of determinants in Eq.~\eqref{eq:mupartfunc} with its appropriate root.
 The intrinsic ambiguity associated with rooting is easily solved at $\mu=0$, where it is natural to take the real positive root of the real positive ratio of determinants.
 Such a natural possibility is not available at nonzero $\mu$ where the fermionic determinant is generally complex.
-The choice in previous reweighting studies~\cite{Fodor:2001pe} was to use the root that at a fixed gauge configuration continuously connects to the real positive root as a function of $\mu$.
+The choice in previous reweighting studies~\cite{Fodor:2001pe} was to use the root that on a fixed gauge configuration continuously connects to the real positive root as a function of $\mu$.
 We focus here on the $N_f=2$ case.
 In terms of the eigenvalues of the reduced matrix one has

 with the branch cut of the square root chosen to lie along the negative real axis.
-Note that this equation actually provides a definition of the square root on the left hand side.
+Note that this equation actually provides a definition of the square root on the left-hand side.
 On a single configuration, this quantity has $6V$ branch cuts parallel to the real axis.
-Restricting to real chemical potentials one always moves parallel to the branch cuts and never crosses them, making the function continuous at real $\mu$. real $\mu$.
-The Taylor expansion method in turn is formulated by taking the square root of the entire ratio of determinants $\frac{\det M(\hat{\mu})}{\det M(0)}$, and expanding around $\mu=0$, where the argument of the square root function is $1$.
-This leads to an expansion:
+Restricting to real chemical potentials one always moves parallel to the branch cuts and never crosses them, making the function continuous at real $\mu$.
+The Taylor-expansion method in turn is formulated by taking the square root of the entire ratio of determinants $\frac{\det M(\hat{\mu})}{\det M(0)}$, and expanding around $\mu=0$, where the argument of the square-root function is one.
+This leads to an expansion

 On a single configuration the radius of convergence of this Taylor expansion is given by the point where the unrooted determinant first becomes zero, i.e., by the closest eigenvalue of the reduced matrix.
 Notice that one would get the same formula if one expanded $\log \sqrt{\frac{\det M(\hat{\mu})}{\det M(0)}}_{\rm rew}$ around zero, meaning that on a single configuration the two methods define the same rooted determinant within the radius of convergence.